aoyingxue/COMPAS-racial-bias/README.md

-# COMPAS Racial Bias
+# About COMPAS Racial Bias
  Azure Hackathon: COMPAS Racial Bias and Predict Scores

 ## Authors
+### Yuki (Yingxue) Ao (She/Her)
-Python-based web application, and back-end deployment on Microsoft Azure are done by Yuki Ao (She/Her), Master of Science in Customer Analytics (MSCA) in Washington University in St. Louis.
+Responsible for the implementation of the whole project: Python-based web application, back-end deployment on Microsoft Azure, Building the model and predicting the scores.
+She is currently enrolled in Master of Science in Customer Analytics (MSCA) in Washington University in St. Louis.
+Actively in job hunting.
 Feel free to connect at [LinkedIn](https://www.linkedin.com/in/aoyingxue/) or [GitHub](https://github.com/aoyingxue).

-Karlie Fang, MSCA in WashU, is responsible for Model building in Jupyter Notebook.

 ## Packages and Platforms
+1. Python 3.5
-1. Streamlit for providing the interactive web app template.
+2. Streamlit for providing the interactive web app template.
-2. Flask
-3. Microsoft Azure
+3. Google Colab Notebooks for building the models and predicting the scores.
+4. Flask and Microsoft Azure to deploy the model and website.

 ## Installation
 ### Create virtual environment